vercel/vercel/readme.md

 ## Caught a Bug?

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
-2. Link the package to the global module directory: `npm run link` (not `npm link`)
+2. Link the package to the global module directory: `yarn run link` (not `yarn link`)
 3. You can now start using `now` from the command line!

-As always, you can use `npm test` to run the tests and see if your changes have broken anything.
+As always, you can use `yarn test` to run the tests and see if your changes have broken anything.

 ## How to Do a Release (Internal)